IN THIS ARTICLE

 If no unconfigured nodes are discovered, the following message will display on the Add Nodes page.

 Make sure the new nodes are powered on, running the same version of Qumulo Core as existing nodes and connected to the network.
-Reference Qumulo Core Upgrades via Web UI for additional details on updating versions or email email@example.com for assistance.
+Reference the Qumulo Core Upgrades via Web UI article for more info or reach out to Qumulo Care to get the help you need.

 You should now be able to successfully add a new Qumulo series node to your existing Qumulo on-premise cluster.